 1 attractive outdoor mall

-It’s always pleasant to stroll around the landscaped avenues of California-style shopping and leisure complex Festival Park Outlets.
+It’s always pleasant to stroll around the landscaped avenues of California-style shopping and leisure complex Mallorca Fashion Outlet.
 Conveniently situated just off junction 8 of the Palma to Inca motorway – with lots of parking – it has close to 50 shops.
 High fashion, bargain stores, chocolate, lingerie, home decor, cool skate wear – there’s something to appeal to everyone.

 There are also plenty of restaurants and coffee shops, plus sweet and ice cream places.
 An indoor electric karting track provides plenty of thrills, and there’s a soft play centre for kids – Monkey Park – as well as a ‘chiquifestival’ area with lots of rides.
 The large multi-screen cinema shows films in Spanish only.

-You can also reach Festival Park Outlets via train from Palma – get off at the Es Caulls-Festival Park stop.
+You can also reach Mallorca Fashion Outlet via train from Palma – get off at the Es Caulls stop.

 2 authentic granjas